-Pan de Yuca is a small, gluten-free cheese bread made with yuca flour (tapioca starch) and cheese – popular in southern Colombia and the central coast of Ecuador.
+Pan de Yuca (Cassava Cheese Bread) is a delicious, gluten-free cheese bread made with yucca flour (tapioca starch) and cheese that’s so easy to make!

-Yuca is known as cassava flour – it cooks similar to potato flour but has a pretty unique flavor.
-Here in the states you can pick up Tapioca starch which is the powdered form of the Latin American flour.
+Yucca is known as cassava flour.
+It cooks similar to potato flour but has a pretty unique flavor.
+Here in the states you can pick up tapioca starch which is the powdered form of the Latin American flour.
 Tapioca flour can be found in most grocers, but we pick ours up on Amazon in a larger quantity.

-The ratio of flour to cheese and eggs seems high – and while your food processor may struggle a bit at first, with passing time, patience and a tiny bit of added milk (2-3 Tbsp) the dough will eventually come together to resemble a cheesy sponge.
+The ratio of flour to cheese and eggs seems high.
+While your food processor may struggle a bit at first, with passing time, it does get easier!
+With patience and a tiny bit of added milk (2-3 Tbsp) the dough will eventually come together to resemble a cheesy sponge.

-Separate that dough into small, round balls and bake until light firm, then flip on the broiler to brown the tops ever so slightly.
+Separate that dough into small, round balls and bake until light and firm.
+Then flip on the broiler to brown the tops ever so slightly.

 Have you ever tried Pan de Yuca?
 Is it a favorite in your home, too?